Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | |

 Omit the first zero in the area code.

-Croatia: British citizens do not need a visa for stays of up to 90 days.
-Your passport must be less than 10 years old on the day you enter Croatia and valid for at least 3 months after the day you leave.
-If you renewed your passport early, extra months may have been added to its expiry date.
-This could affect the requirement for your passport to be less than 10 years old. http://www.mvep.hr/en/consular-information
+You can travel without a visa to Croatia, Montenegro & Bosnia-Herzegovina area, for up to 90 days in any 180-day period.
+Your British citizen passport must be less than 10 years old on the day you enter and valid for at least 3 months after the day you leave.
+If you renewed your passport before 1 October 2018, it may have a date of issue that is more than 10 years ago.

 Nationals of other countries are advised to inquire at the embassies of Croatia, Montenegro and Bosnia-Herzegovina about the entry requirements applicable to them.